RyanButler53/cuckoo-hash/README.md

 `void remove(key):` Removes a key-value pair from the hash table

+`type operator[]:` looks up a value in the table.
+If the value already exists, supports reassignment.

 ## Asymtotic Runtimes (n items in table)

 `exists(key)`: $\Theta(1)$ worst case.